-- 2 (35) "Polling place election" means an election primarily conducted at polling places rather than by mail 3 under the provisions of Title 13, chapter 19. - 4 (36) "Primary" or "primary election" means an election held on a date specified in 13-1-107 to nominate 5 candidates for offices filled at a general election. - (37) "Provisional ballot" means a ballot cast by an elector whose identity or eligibility to vote has not been verified as provided by law. - (38) "Provisionally registered elector" means an individual whose application for voter registration was accepted but whose identity or eligibility has not yet been verified as provided by law. - (39) "Public office" means a state, county, municipal, school, or other district office that is filled by the people at an election. - (40) "Random-sample audit" means an audit involving a manual count of ballots from designated races and ballot issues in precincts selected through a random process as provided in 13-17-503. - (41) "Registrar" means the county election administrator and any regularly appointed deputy or assistant election administrator. - (42) "Regular school election" means the school trustee election provided for in 20-20-105(1). - (43) "School election" has the meaning provided in 20-1-101. - (44) "School election filing officer" means the filing officer with whom the declarations for nomination for school district office were filed or with whom the school ballot issue was filed. - (45) "School recount board" means the board authorized pursuant to 20-20-420 to perform recount duties in school elections. - (46) "Signature envelope" means an envelope that contains a secrecy envelope and ballot and that is designed to: - (a) allow election officials, upon examination of the outside of the envelope, to determine that the ballot is being submitted by someone who is in fact a qualified elector and who has not already voted; and - (b) allow it to be used in the United States mail. - 27 (47) "Special election" means an election held on a day other than the day specified for a primary 28 election, general election, or regular school election. - (48) "Special purpose district" means an area with special boundaries created as authorized by law for a specialized and limited purpose.
+1 (39) "Public office" means a state, county, municipal, school, or other district office that is filled by the 2 people at an election.

-1 (49) "Statewide voter registration list" means the voter registration list established and maintained 2 pursuant to 13-2-107 and 13-2-108.
+- (40) "Random-sample audit" means an audit involving a manual count of ballots from designated races and ballot issues in precincts selected through a random process as provided in 13-17-503. - (41) "Registrar" means the county election administrator and any regularly appointed deputy or assistant election administrator. - (42) "Regular school election" means the school trustee election provided for in 20-20-105(1). - 8 (43) "School election" has the meaning provided in 20-1-101. - 9 (44) "School election filing officer" means the filing officer with whom the declarations for nomination 10 for school district office were filed or with whom the school ballot issue was filed. - (45) "School recount board" means the board authorized pursuant to 20-20-420 to perform recount duties in school elections. - (46) "Signature envelope" means an envelope that contains a secrecy envelope and ballot and that is designed to: - (a) allow election officials, upon examination of the outside of the envelope, to determine that the ballot is being submitted by someone who is in fact a qualified elector and who has not already voted; and - (b) allow it to be used in the United States mail. - (47) "Special election" means an election held on a day other than the day specified for a primary election, general election, or regular school election. - (48) "Special purpose district" means an area with special boundaries created as authorized by law for a specialized and limited purpose. - (49) "Statewide voter registration list" means the voter registration list established and maintained pursuant to 13-2-107 and 13-2-108. - (50) "Support or oppose", including any variations of the term, means: - (a) using express words, including but not limited to "vote", "oppose", "support", "elect", "defeat", or "reject", that call for the nomination, election, or defeat of one or more clearly identified candidates, the election or defeat of one or more political parties, or the passage or defeat of one or more ballot issues submitted to voters in an election; or